DanRezo/First-Timers/README.md

 ## Welcome to my first blog!
- Here I will be covering some questions that I've run into while self-studying Java.  ### Who am I?
+ Here I will be covering some questions that I've run into while self-studying Java.
+ ### Who am I?
- My name is Daniel Balearic, but I usually go by Rezo.
+ My name is Daniel Balarezp, but I usually go by Rezo.
 I'm originally from Miami, Fl and am I hoping to become a great software engineer.
  ### What can I learn from this blog?
  Hopefully, the problems I have encountered and ran into will help you on your quest on understanding Java principles.

-# Here are 5 principles that I allowed me to comprehend beginner level Java better.
+# Here are 5 principles that allowed me to comprehend beginner level Java better.

 ## “=” vs '==' vs '.equals